osaf96/interview-prep/_website/docs-static/about/about.md

 title: About
 ---
 ### About the Notes
-✅Each note will provide a summary of the most important points related to the topic.
+✅Each note will provide a summary of the most important points related to the topic. <br />
-✅This is useful for getting a higher-level understanding or refreshing your memory.
+✅This is useful for getting a higher-level understanding or refreshing your memory. <br />
 ✅If you want more details, you can use the resources at the end of the note as a curated list of resources.

 ### About the Author
-✅Experience with Programming and System Designs : 6+ Years ✅Love talking new Open Source Technologies & UI Designs.
+✅Experience with Programming and System Designs : 6+ Years<br />
+✅Love talking new Open Source Technologies & UI Designs.

 #### Experience with technologies and tools below